aws-powertools/powertools-lambda/.github/ISSUE_TEMPLATE/rfc.md

 > Explain the design in enough detail for somebody familiar with Powertools to understand it, and for somebody familiar with the implementation to implement it.

-**If this feature should be available in other runtimes (e.g. Java), how would this look like to ensure consistency?**
+**If this feature should be available in other runtimes (e.g. Java, Typescript), how would this look like to ensure consistency?**

 ## User Experience